coin-or/coin-or.github.io/pages/developer/developer_introduction.md

 ```
 git checkout stable/2.10
 ```
-You can see what branches are available with the `git branch` command, but git only shows you branches that you have worked with locally by default.
+You can see what branches are available with the `git branch` command, but by default, git only shows you branches that you have already checked out locally.
 If you do `git branch -a`, you will also see remote branches.
 For Cbc, we have
 ```
 ~/Projects/Cbc> git branch -a
   master